Frequently Asked Questions -

 Verification is the process of confirming that the information reported by the student and/or parent on the FAFSA is accurate.
 Applications are selected for verification either by the Central Processing System or by the school.
 Students who are selected for verification cannot receive financial aid until their information has been verified by the Director of Financial Assistance.

 What do I do if I am chosen for verification?

-- Income Tax Documents – Tax return transcripts or a statement of nonfiling from the IRS is needed from both the student and parent (if student is dependent).
-The IRS Tax Return Transcript or the statement of nonfiling can be requested by (please be aware that it may take 6-8 weeks to receive tax transcripts from the IRS.):
+- Income Tax Documents – Tax return transcripts are needed from both the student and parent (if student is dependent).
+The IRS Tax Return Transcript can be requested by (please be aware that it may take 6-8 weeks to receive tax transcripts from the IRS.):

 - Verification Worksheet: Found on your myCMU under Financial Aid Document Tracking

 - Itemization Worksheet: Found on your myCMU Financial Aid Document Tracking, if needed. (required when the family's adjusted gross income falls below the United States Poverty Guideline for the income year provided on the FAFSA)

 Other documents may also be requested as needed.
 Students may view their documents needed on their myCMU, under the Financial Aid tab, then View Financial Aid Document Tracking tab.

 All verifications materials must be submitted to the financial aid office.
 Aid will not be added to a student’s account until an updated FAFSA has been received with the corrected information.
 Students should turn all documents in a timely manner to allow adequate time to review and update the necessary information, receive the updated FAFSA, and subsequently add aid the student’s account.
 Financial aid will be added to a student’s account until the last day of class, as long as the updated correct FAFSA is available.
 Note that if changes are necessary to the FAFSA, it can take up to 5 business days to receive an updated FAFSA.